-The following must be collected and documented on the appropriate CRF(s) by the investigator and/or delegated study team members on behalf of the investigator:
+The following must be collected and documented on the appropriate CRF(s) by the investigator:

 - From signing the informed consent onwards until an individual subject's end of trial (the End of Study (EoS) visit): - All AEs (serious and non-serious) and all AESIs - The only exception to this rule are AEs (serious and non-serious) and AESIs in Phase I trials in healthy volunteers, when subjects discontinue from the trial due to screening failures prior to administration of any trial medication.
-In these cases, the subjects' data must be collected at trial site but will not be entered in the CRF and will not be reported in the CTR. - After the individual subject's end of trial: - The investigator does not need to actively monitor the subject for new AEs but should only report any occurrence of cancer and trial treatment related SAEs and trial treatment related AESIs of which the investigator may become aware of by any means of communication, e.g. phone call.
-Those AEs should be reported on the BI SAE form (see Section [5.2.6.2.2](#)), but not on the CRF.
+In these cases, the subjects' data must be collected at trial site but will not be entered in the CRF and will not be reported in the CTR.